-- September 30, 2020: Branch Participation Form and Branch Participation Fee of \$550 due. - Payment may be made by credit card via Paypal or by check made payable to The English-Speaking Union of the United States. - o Schools in MMOA branches unable to pay the \$550 fee will be charged a \$75 fee per school. - o Branches conduct outreach to recruit new and returning schools. - October 1 February 25: School Participation Form and School Winner Entry Forms to be completed by participating schools and submitted online.
-A form for each participating branch can be found on the Shakespeare homepage of the website. - March 22, 2021: TENTATIVE DEADLINE to hold your branch competition. - As soon as your competition has concluded, please submit the Branch Winner Form (coming soon to the website).
-We will share the 2021 Branch Remote Participation Form (formerly Branch Winner Information Packet) with the branch. - Betty Roth (btrevinoroth@esuus.org) will contact the branch winner immediately upon receiving the Branch Winner Form. - April 5, 2021: The 2021 ESU National Shakespeare Competition Remote Participation Forms (formerly known as Branch Winner Packets) with video links will be due. - May 6, 2021: Branches should complete all financial documentation and present this package to the branch treasurer.
-For more information, please contact Angela Larsen at alarsen@esuus.org.
+- September 30, 2022: Branch Participation Form - October 31, 2022: Branch Participation Fee of \$600 due. - Payment may be made by credit card via Paypal or by check made payable to The English Speaking Union of the United States. - Schools in MMOA branches unable to pay the fee will be charged a \$75 fee per school. - Branches conduct outreach to recruit new and returning schools. - October 1 February 25: School Participation Form and School Winner Entry Forms to be completed by participating schools and submitted online.
+A form for each participating branch can be found on the Shakespeare homepage of the website. - March 5, 2023: DEADLINE to hold all branch competitions and submit Branch Winner Form available on the website under Branch Resources.. - As soon as your competition has concluded, please submit the Branch Winner Form.
+We will share the Winner Packet directly with the winning student directly. - May 6, 2023: Branches should complete all financial documentation and present this package to the branch treasurer.